schneider7/GitHooks/README.md

 Now set up an outgoing webhook request from GitHub:

-  -Navigate to the page for setting up webhooks within your repo: `(Repo) Settings > Webhooks > Add Webhook`
+  - Navigate to the page for setting up webhooks within your repo: `(Repo) Settings > Webhooks > Add Webhook`

-  -Create a new webhook, select the option for the delivery to be in JSON form: `application/json`
+  - Create a new webhook, select the option for the delivery to be in JSON form: `application/json`

-  -Following my example, for the URL, point it at https://yourapp.domain/git_hooks/pullrequests
+  - Following my example, for the URL, point it at https://yourapp.domain/git_hooks/pullrequests.

   and for trigger options, select "issues", "pull request", and "pull request reviews".

   Here, you only need a 40-digit OAuth access token specific to your GitHub repo, rather than your username/password for authentication.
-You can optionally [limit the scope of the access token when you request it](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/).
+You will want to [limit the scope of the access token when you request it](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/).

   Give it repo scope.

   ![Screencap of options](/pat-scope.png)

+  If this is for an organization, you will probably want to create a ["machine account"](https://developer.github.com/v3/guides/managing-deploy-keys/) (i.e. a bot) with a name like "<Company Name> Bot" that will have read/write/admin powers and then use it (and its access token) to interact with the API.
+This has the dual benefit of keeping the action going indefinitely (linking it to a specific person could cause issues if the person ever leaves the company) and also of clearly indicating in the GitHub user interface that the action was performed automatically by a bot.

+## Storing the Token: .yml
-  If you'll be committing to GitHub, you'll want to store your `token` in a `.yml` file, as follows:
+  If you'll be committing anything to GitHub, you'll want to store your `token` in a `.yml` file, as follows.
+If you're planning on using ENV variables, skip this section.
     Under `/config`, create a file named `env.yml` and populate it with info specific to your repo: